Mel Brooks: 1980–2001: Brooksfilms

-By 1980, Gene Siskel and Roger Ebert had referred to Mel Brooks and Woody Allen as "the two most successful comedy directors in the world today ...
-America's two funniest filmmakers".
+In 1980, Siskel and Ebert named Brooks and Woody Allen "America's two funniest filmmakers".
 Released that year was the dramatic film The Elephant Man directed by David Lynch and produced by Brooks.
-Knowing that anyone seeing a poster reading "Mel Brooks presents The Elephant Man" would expect a comedy, he set up the company Brooksfilms.
-It has since produced a number of non-comedy films, including Frances (1982), The Fly (1986), and 84 Charing Cross Road (1987) starring Anthony Hopkins and Anne Bancroft—as well as comedies, including Richard Benjamin's My Favorite Year (1982), partially based on Mel Brooks's real life.
-Brooks sought to purchase the rights to 84 Charing Cross Road for his wife, Anne Bancroft, for many years.
-He also produced the comedy Fatso (1980) that Bancroft directed.
+Brooks was bowled over by Lynch's Eraserhead (1977), calling it "the best film I've ever seen about what it's like to have kids" and agreed to produce his next film.
+Knowing that anyone seeing a poster reading "Mel Brooks presents The Elephant Man" would expect a comedy, he founded Brooksfilms.
+It produced Richard Benjamin's My Favorite Year (1982), based on Brooks's time writing for Your Show of Shows, including an encounter with actor Errol Flynn (Peter O'Toole).

-In 1981, Brooks joked that the only genres that he hadn't spoofed were historical epics and Biblical spectacles.
-History of the World Part I was a tongue-in-cheek look at human culture from the Dawn of Man to the French Revolution.
-Written, produced and directed by Brooks, with narration by Orson Welles, it was another modest financial hit, earning $31 million.
-It received mixed critical reviews.
-Critic Pauline Kael, who for years had been critical of Brooks, said, "Either you get stuck thinking about the bad taste or you let yourself laugh at the obscenity in the humor as you do Buñuel's perverse dirty jokes."
+In 1981 Brooks joked that the only genres that he had not spoofed were historical epics and Biblical spectacles.
+History of the World, Part I was a humorous look at human history from the Dawn of Man to the French Revolution.
+Written, produced and directed by Brooks and narrated by Orson Welles, it earned $31 million.
+Kael wrote, "Either you get stuck thinking about the bad taste or you let yourself laugh at the obscenity in the humor as you do Buñuel's perverse dirty jokes."